sparkflows/sparkflows-docs/docs/installation/installation/windows-tgz/windows-upgrade.rst

 #.
 Login into the Windows VM

-   Login into the Windows VM:
+   Login into the Windows VM

 #.
 Stop Sparkflows existing service